LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 Look, I've seen more ADR templates than I've had hot dinners.
 But after years in the trenches, I've fine-tuned a format that actually works.
 It's lean, mean, and gets the job done.
 Here's the breakdown:

-In summary:
+🔍 Detailed Breakdown
 1. 🎯 Problem Statement: What's the itch we're scratching?
 2. 🤔 Considered Options: The good, the bad, and the "why didn't we think of this sooner?"
 3. 🏗️ Proposed Architecture: The chosen one, in all its glory.
 4. 💥 Impact: Who's going to feel the ripples?
 5. 🚀 Adoption Plan: How we're going to make this baby fly.
 6. 🐛 Known Errors: Because forewarned is forearmed.
 7. ✅ Company Checklist: Dotting the i's and crossing the t's.

 ## Problem Statement
 Set the stage for your decision.
 Paint a clear picture of why this ADR exists and what it aims to solve.

 Key points to cover:
 - 🔍 Context: What's the backstory that led to this decision point?